 This course is an accelerated Levels 3/4 intermediate academic reading, listening, speaking English for Academic Purposes (EAP) sequence designed for students whose native language is not English.
 The purpose of this course is to introduce academic reading and listening texts.
 Emphasis will be placed on authentic texts and academic discussions.

-Prerequisite(s): ESL 078 or ESL Placement Test, and permission of instructor Co-requisite(s): ESL 087 and ESL 089 6 hours per week 6 institutional acadite
+Prerequisite(s): ESL 078 or ESL Placement Test, and permission of instructor Co-requisite(s): ESL 087 and ESL 089 6 hours per week 6 institutional credits learning modules.
+Prerequisite(s): ESL 077 or ESL Placement Test, and permission of instructor